 There will be performers from Idaho and Oregon such as, The Haywire Ranch String Band, The Sofisticats, Teton Sky, Families of Malad and the Katie Jane Band.

 There will be activities in the park and family history displayed in the chapel, different food vendors, wagon tours and more.
-People can learn more about their events and activities on their website, http://welshfestival.com/ or on their Facebook page https://www.facebook.com/welshfestival/.
+People can find information about their events and activities on their website, http://welshfestival.com/ or on their Facebook page https://www.facebook.com/welshfestival/.